Gluten-free Fermented Foods

 Wrong.
 There are so many healthy gluten-free options for all of your favorite foods, including fermented foods.
 You just have to know what to look for.

 The first thing to consider is which whole foods contain gluten.
 They are the glutenous grains: Wheat, Kamut, Spelt, Barley, Rye, and Oats.

-To be clear, though, there are certified gluten-free oats.
-The oat grain itself does not contain gluten, but because oats are generally grown near wheat or processed in a facility that processes wheat, oats are only considered gluten-free when it is explicitly labeled as such.
+There are certified gluten-free oats.
+The oat grain itself does not contain gluten, but because oats are generally grown near wheat or processed in a facility that processes wheat, oats are only considered gluten-free when they are explicitly labeled as such.